mmrgeek/algorithms/README.md

-# Algorithms
+# Problems

-### This repo contains java implementation solutions of problems on LeetCode
+### This repo contains solutions for problems on LeetCode using Java